pchudzik/blog.pchudzik.com/content/post/2016/test-methods-coupling.md

 }
 {{</highlight>}}

-I’m going to focus on implementation of Product class which can be assigned to single category inside tree branch.
-Product can be assigned to multiple categories in different tree branches.
-Tags from selected categories can be assigned to product.
+I’m going to focus on the implementation of Product class which can be assigned to single category inside tree branch.
+The product can be assigned to multiple categories in different tree branches.
+Tags from selected categories can be assigned to a product.

 Let’s write some tests to make sure our code works.
 But do I really need to create all the categories for all the tests?
 Since each test setup is basically the same.
-Create product, do stuff with categories on product, verify behaviour.
+Create a product, do stuff with categories on the product, verify behavior.
 So let’s start by creating category tree:

 {{<highlight groovy>}}
 def rootCategory1TagA = new Tag(name: "A")